pagekey/education/180-Nix-Package-Go/README.md

 I renamed `src` to `theSource` because without this, the `src` variable shadows itself and results in an infinite recursion - the good ol' stack overflow error.
 If you want to see what I mean, try deleting the line that says `let theSource = src; in`.

 The `subdir` argument is something I added because this is nested in the PageKey `education` repo.
-Most people probably won't need to override this, but if you have a monorepo with tons of C applications in it, this may come in handy!
+Most people probably won't need to override this, but if you have a monorepo with tons of applications in it, this may come in handy!

 The new `default.nix` will look like this: